GrailWang/GrailWang.github.io/_pages/about.md

 - [Correlating measures of hierarchical structures in artificial neural networks with their performance](https://doi.org/10.1038/s44260-024-00015-x), Fifth author, **npj Complex**

 # 🎖 Honors and Awards
-- Too many terms waiting to be filled.
+- Too many terms to be filled.
 - [中文前瞻！](/honor)

 <!--